quii/learn-go-with-tests/select.md

 ### Timeouts

-Our final requirement was to return an error if the test took longer than 10 seconds.
+Our final requirement was to return an error if `Racer` takes longer than 10 seconds.

 ## Write the test first